jupyter-book/workshop-template/content/lessons/executable.md

 #| caption: Caption text
 ```

+We will explore using Jupyter notebooks as input for MyST in [](#lesson-exec-jupyternb).

 ### Executing at build time

+MyST can also execute content at build time, through connecting to a Jupyter server.
+Executable cells can be in the `.ipynb` format as well as written in Markdown using either the [`code-cell` directive](xref:myst-guide/notebooks-with-markdown#code-cell) or [`eval` role](xref:myst-guide/notebooks-with-markdown#myst-inline-expressions).

+We will cover executing at build time with Jupyter Notebooks in [](#lesson-exec-juypternb), and with Markdown in [](#lesson-exec-markdown).

 ### In page execution

+Through connecting your site to a remote Jupyter, it is also possible to execute code cells live, in the browser.
+This feature is excellent for presenting readers with interactive elements, such as data science workflows they can follow along, or exercises where they are invited to change code.

+In page execution is not covered in this lesson.

+(lesson-exec-juypternb)=
 ## Adding a Jupyter Notebook

 In this repository we have included a Jupyter notebook, `example.ipynb`, which has been executed and includes outputs.